 Thank you for your work, your dedication to help LGBTQ community in their journey.
 Many of us, our journey has been very difficult.
 We are weary, we carry a lot of burden, We have been denied love, acceptance, and grace by church and unfortunately, some by their families as well.
 What you're doing is bringing relief to our weary souls.
-Knowing that there are people like you out there, we find much encouragement, healing, wisdom, strength, and inspiration for our journey. - Anonymous
+Knowing that there are people like you out there, we find much encouragement, healing, wisdom, strength, and inspiration for our journey. - Uriel

 - I clicked the link and watched both of you tell the story of the incredible Life journey God has created for you.
 All I can say/feel is WOW.
 When I see and feel our Christian friends and family's hate and intolerance of those who are different.
 I almost never have a Godly response that's seems appropriate or right.
 I look forward to talking with you more about your mission and how I can help. - Anonymous

 - Just a note of praise for your support of your family and the parents of LGBTQ children.
 It is the Christian thing to.
 You have opened my thoughts on the subject.
 God bless you!
 Keep on keeping on! – Don Evans